iNZightSummarywhich replaces the CIs with exponentiated versions if appropriate (

 Release date: 20 July 2015

-use.inzightplotsto the plotting functions that allows users to enabled/disable the use of them as desired.
+use.inzightplotsto the plotting functions that allows users to enable/disable the use of them as desired.
 Currently, the default is

 FALSEas the latest version of